HL7/US-Core/input/pagecontent/future-of-US-core.md

-The US Core FHIR profiles are designed to be the base set of requirements for FHIR implementation in the US.
-All US Realm implementation guides **SHALL** use the US Core profiles or **SHALL** explicitly state why they are unable to use.
+The US Core FHIR Profiles are designed to be the base set of requirements for FHIR implementation in the US.
+All US Realm implementation guides **SHALL** use the US Core Profiles or **SHALL** explicitly state why they are unable to use.
 Throughout the development of US Core, implementers, the government, and the clinical community have brought forward additional requirements for US Core.
 This section outlines the approach to growth and a place for items that may be added to US Core.

 ### US Core Yearly Updates